camunda/camunda-platform/docker-compose/camunda-8.6/README.md

 To tear down the whole environment run the following command:

 ```
-docker compose down -v
+docker compose --profile full down -v
 ```

-Zeebe, Operate, Tasklist, along with Optimize require a separate network from Identity as you'll see in the docker-compose file.
+Zeebe, Operate, Tasklist, Web Modeler along with Optimize require a separate network from Identity as you'll see in the docker-compose file.
+Web Modeler also requires another separate network.

 ### Using the basic components

-If Optimize, Identity, and Keycloak are not needed you can use the [docker-compose-core.yaml](docker-compose-core.yaml) instead which does not include these components:
+If Optimize, Web Modeler, Identity, and Keycloak are not needed you can use the [docker-compose-core.yaml](docker-compose-core.yaml) instead which does not include these components:

 ```
 docker compose -f docker-compose-core.yaml up -d